River Wye

 The state of the River Wye

-Unfortunately, declining water quality in the river has been firmly in the news since a report was released last August by Prof Alistair Boxall of York University.
-The report showed that concentrations of pharmaceutical pollution were at levels of concern for both human and ecological health
+Unfortunately, declining water quality in the river has been firmly in the news since a report was released in August 2024 by Prof Alistair Boxall of York University.
+The report showed that there is widespread contamination in the National Parks with concentrations of pharmaceutical pollution in the Wye at levels of concern for both human and ecological health.
+The report showed that rivers in English National Parks had higher concentrations than many UK cities, and that they were at high risk of contamination due to ineffective wastewater treatment, seasonal tourism, low water flows and an elderly local population.

-The Tideswell Sewage Treatment Works has been identified as a pollution hotspot due to untreated sewage being released into Tideswell Brook 125 times in one year alone.
-The brook now has the second highest level of pharmaceutical pollution in the UK, beyond levels experienced in inner cities such as London.
+The Tideswell Sewage Treatment Works on the River Wye has been identified as a pollution hotspot due to untreated sewage being released into Tideswell.
+The brook has had alarmingly high levels of pharmaceutical pollution, above levels experienced in cities like London and Sheffield.

 The River Meon is just one of the many rivers, lakes and streams at risk in our National Parks.